 How long is the train ride from Rome to Paris??

 The Rome to Paris high-speed train can take as little as 10h 38min.
 Other journeys can add as little as one hour or one day for the most scenic routes (excluding stopovers.)

-How much does it cost to travel from Rome to Paris by train?
+How much does it cost to travel by from Rome to Paris?